mandipf/dirty_data_project/task4/README.md

   slice_max(rating_value)

 ##   gender             candy         rating_value
 ##   <chr>              <chr>              <dbl>
-## 1 Female             toblerone bar          716
+## 1 Female             kit kat bar          766
-## 2 I'd rather not say dove bars               53
+## 2 I'd rather not say kit kat bar           62
-## 3 Male               toblerone bar         1238
+## 3 Male               kit kat bar         1439
-## 4 Other              toblerone bar           23
+## 4 Other              twix bar              32
-## 5 <NA>               toblerone bar         2807
+## 5 <NA>               kit kat bar         4358
 ```

 For candy bars:

--   the highest rating for female was Toblerone bar
+-   the highest rating for female was Kit Kat bar
--   the highest rating for male was Toblerone bar
+-   the highest rating for male was Kit Kat bar
--   the highest rating for other was Toblerone bar
+-   the highest rating for other was Twix bar
--   the highest rating for "I'd rather not say" was Dove bar
+-   the highest rating for "I'd rather not say" was Kit Kat bar
--   the highest rating for unanswered (N/A) was Toblerone bar
+-   the highest rating for unanswered (N/A) was Kit Kat bar

 For all candy, the highest rated by everyone was m&ms.